As a player, you are bound by the regulations of the Football Association with regard to discipline.

 A standard automatic sanction, which relates to on-field offences, will affect any one of these categories and will be from that type of football only.
 Misconduct sanctions will mean that a participant is suspended from ALL FOOTBALL, regardless of category.

-From July 1st 2013, all standard automatic sanctions will commence 14 days after the offence occurred, regardless of submission of a referees report.
+All standard automatic sanctions commence 14 days after the offence occurred, regardless of submission of a referees report.
 It will therefore be the responsibility of each club to chase missing documents.

 Guidance on the Match Based System can be found within the FA Discipline Handbook